BonJovi1/bonjovi1.github.io/_posts/2020-03-23-usualsuspects.markdown

 #### The Keyser Söze backstory

+Keaton always said, "I don't believe in God, but I'm afraid of him."
+Well I believe in God, and the only thing that scares me is Keyser Söze.

 <div class="img_row">
     <img class="col three" src="{{ site.baseurl }}/assets/img/usual4.jpg">
 </div>
 <br>
-Keaton always said, "I don't believe in God, but I'm afraid of him."
-Well I believe in God, and the only thing that scares me is Keyser Söze.

 Kevin Space is God.
 Period.
 When the police starts to ask him about Keyser Söze is, his 'verbal' character goes into his backstory.
 It's THE BEST scene of the movie.
 So far, the viewers just think that Keyser Söze is fake and that the criminals are making him up, but when Spacey's character tells the police about him and how he killed his own family to become who he is today, it just sends cold shivers down the spine.
-As Kobayashi says, **"One Cannot Be Betrayed If One Has No People"**.
+As Kobayashi says, "One Cannot Be Betrayed If One Has No People".

 I could watch this scene again and again.

 #### The Ending
 The Plot Twist.
 Oh my good lord.
 It killed me.
 Absolutely destroyed me.
 Agent Kujan finally realizes that it was Verbal all along who fabricated the entire story.
 Verbal Kint is Keyser Söze!
 I had a lot of theories during the entire movie, but not once did I think that that cripple could actually be Keyser Söze himself!

-> The greatest trick the devil ever pulled was convincing the world he doesn’t exist.
+**The greatest trick the devil ever pulled was convincing the world he doesn’t exist.**

 Verbal Kint, with his name cleared of all charges, now walks back to Kobayashi's car.
 His limp gradually goes away and his hand returns to being normal again, completing his transition to Keyser Söze.
 By the time Agent Kujan realizes the truth and runs out of the building to try catch him, Keyser is gone!
 He looks around, but there's no sign of him.